Oliver-H-Miller/Oliver-H-Miller/README.md

 - 👋 Hi, I’m @Oliver-H-Miller
-- 👀 I’m currently studying Computer Science at Purdue University
+- 👀 I’m currently studying Computer Science at Purdue University with a focus on Security, Cryptography, and Software Engineering
 - 📫 How to reach me miller.oliver@icloud.com

 <!---